sergioceron/id/README.md

 # Developer documentation

+## Notes

+This work was done by [everis](https://everis.com/) and was donated to LACChain Consortium.

 ## Introduction

 This is the developer documentation for LACChain ID.
 Here, you will find all the resources you need to use LACChain ID on your app or website.